 Ralph Griffith and his wife Dotsy have been members of FCC since 1992.
 He is the CEO and President of Value Recovery Group and its subsidiary, Global Recovery Group, financial services companies with offices in Columbus and the Washington, DC area.
 His prior business experience encompassed financial advisory and business consulting positions as well as a lender in commercial banks.
 Ralph is the Finance Committee Chair of the Ohio Housing Finance Agency Board, is a member of the Rotary Club of Upper Arlington, is on the Strategic Initiatives Committee of the Furniture Bank and is a Children’s Leader for Bible Study Fellowship International.
 He is a graduate of Ohio Wesleyan University.

-Dave Nickel has been a member of First Community Church for over 25 years.
-He and wife Jennie were married at FCC and have a daughter Lara.
+Dave Nickel and his wife, Jennie, have been members of First Community church for over 25 years.
 Dave recently served as Chair of the Adult Learning Council for three consecutive years.
-Dave earned his PhD from Indiana University with a double major in chemistry and higher education administration.
-He taught and was in leadership roles for 20 years in universities, including Ohio State University and a university in Wuhan University in China.
-He worked for 20 additional years with Goodyear and Lockheed Martin Corporations.
+He earned his Ph.D. from Indiana University with a double major in higher education administration and chemistry.
+He has both taught and served in leadership roles for over 20 years in several universities, including The Ohio State University, other central Ohio universities, and Wuhan and Huazhong Agricultural Universities in Wuhan, China.
+He also worked for 20 years with Goodyear and Lockheed Martin Corporations as head of and senior trainer of the leadership and management development program.
 Additionally, Dave worked as an internal organizational development consultant.
-He played a significant role in advancing the participative management processes within these corporations.

 Katie Ocasio joined First Community in 2020 following a lengthy search for a new church home.
 Katie is a native of Columbus and a graduate of The Ohio State University in International Studies.
 She is currently a Relationship Manager with the Community Shelter Board in Columbus where she is responsible for cultivating individual donors, growing the planned giving program, and managing sponsorships and annual giving.